mmistakes/so-simple-theme/README.md

 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the followup to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes/) -- by designer slash illustrator [Michael Rose](http://mademistakes.com).

+**Jekyll 3 Update:** A version of So Simple compatible with Jekyll 3 can be found in the [`jekyll3` branch](https://github.com/mmistakes/so-simple-theme/tree/jekyll3).
+GitHub Pages is [locked at version 2.4](https://pages.github.com/versions/) so some keep that in mind if you're trying to use 3.0 features that aren't supported there yet.

 [![Build Status](https://travis-ci.org/mmistakes/so-simple-theme.svg?branch=master)](https://travis-ci.org/mmistakes/so-simple-theme)

 ## So Simple Theme is all about: